FEUP-ESOF-2020-21/open-cx-t7g1-last4/README.md

     - Value: should have, but does not bring any value to customer.
     - Effort to implement: XS

-4. As a conference owner, I want to create an event so that I can manage it on the app.
+**4. As a conference owner, I want to create an event so that I can manage it on the app.**
   - **User interface mockups**.
   - **Acceptance tests**.
       - Scenario: I create an event successfuly
         - When I create an event, the button will say I have created an event.
   - **Value and effort**.

-5. As a conference owner, I want to change an event so that I can update data.
+**5. As a conference owner, I want to change an event so that I can update data.**
   - **User interface mockups**.
   - **Acceptance tests**.
   - **Value and effort**.

-6. As a conference owner, I want to see a list of my events so that is easier to access them.
+**6. As a conference owner, I want to see a list of my events so that is easier to access them.**
   - **User interface mockups**.
   - **Acceptance tests**.
   - **Value and effort**.

-7. As a conference owner, I can associate EasyShare account with mysocial media accounts so that I can communicate between them.
+**7. As a conference owner, I can associate EasyShare account with mysocial media accounts so that I can communicate between them.**
   - **User interface mockups**.
   - **Acceptance tests**.
   - **Value and effort**.

-8. As a conference owner, I can automatically add an event on the desired social networks so that it will be syncronize.
+**8. As a conference owner, I can automatically add an event on the desired social networks so that it will be syncronize.**
   - **User interface mockups**.
   - **Acceptance tests**.
   - **Value and effort**.

-9. As a conference owner, I can automatically update an event on the desired social networks so that data will be syncronize.
+**9. As a conference owner, I can automatically update an event on the desired social networks so that data will be syncronize.**
   - **User interface mockups**.
   - **Acceptance tests**.
   - **Value and effort**.